Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 31 projects expected to impact this region.
-Notable initiatives include Bankstown CBD Transformation, Bankstown TOD Accelerated Precinct, Compass Centre Redevelopment, and Bankstown Central Masterplan.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 31 projects that could impact this area.
+Notable projects include Bankstown CBD Transformation, Compass Centre Redevelopment, Bankstown TOD Accelerated Precinct, and Bankstown Central Masterplan.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.